 Rather, it being a triple-fan card, it’s obvious that those who will invest some extra money in a card like this are those who are looking for a more advanced cooling solution that can help push the GPU to its limits.
 Just like the above MSI model, this Strix card can easily go over 2000 MHz, and if you’re not putting those three fans to work, then it is remarkably quiet.

-In the end, since it utilizes a more advanced cooling solution, it’s obvious that the RoG Strix GTX 1660 Ti costs a bit more than the average GTX 1660 Ti, and while it’s not a big increase in price, it does make it a stone’s throw away from some cheaper RTX 2060 models, rendering the value of this card a bit dubious.
+In the end, since it utilizes a more advanced cooling solution, it’s obvious that the RoG Strix GTX 1660 Ti costs a bit more than the average GTX 1660 Ti.
+While it’s not a significant increase in price, it does make it a stone’s throw away from some cheaper RTX 2060 models, rendering the value of this card a bit dubious.

 - Great performance